 If you want to increase lead generation on your website, start collecting testimonials right now.
-Here are 7 types of testimonials in real estate advertising that you can use to vary your testimonials and add engaging variety of social proof to your site.
+Here are 6 types of testimonials in real estate advertising that you can use to vary your testimonials and add an engaging variety of social proof to your site.

 6 Types Of Testimonials You Can Use To Increase Your Credibility In Your Real Estate Advertising

 When you think of testimonials, you might only think of client testimonials but there are actually 6 types of real estate testimonials that you can use.